Potatovender/AlmostAICreatureSimulator/README.md

 Due to the evolutionary minmaxing that will eventually send all creatures down one of these paths, these are the only creatures.
 Other distinctions are only in their brains.

 This is the latest version (as of March 2025) of my simulation.
-I had other simulations (i'll call them versions -1 and 0) that won't be on Github instead of a groundeat stat, i had a health stat that allowed creatures to survive after being eaten In these versions, magenta and white were the dominant creatures These simulations take way to long to run compared to this (This program runs in O(n) time whereas versions -1 and 0 used O(n^2) time (n is the creature count))
+I had other simulations (i'll call them versions -1 and 0) that won't be on Github.
+Instead of a groundeat stat, i had a health stat that allowed creatures to survive after being eaten.
+In these versions, magenta and white were the dominant creatures.
+These simulations take way to long to run compared to this (This program runs in O(n) time whereas versions -1 and 0 used O(n^2) time (n is the creature count))

 Possible bugs: